• Skip to primary navigation

 • Peel and chop the sweet potato into ½-inch chunks.

-• In a bowl, mash the boiled sweet potato with a fork.
+• Mash the boiled sweet potato with a fork.

-• Add a small amount of chicken stock, continuing to mix it together and add more as needed until the mixture has the consistency of a thick sauce.
+• Add a small amount of chicken broth, continuing to mix it together and add more as needed until the mixture has the consistency of a thick sauce.

 • Spread the sauce on the cooked crust.